SneakersInc/sniffmypacketsv2/README.md

 ```
 -w /root/localTransforms/sniffmypacketsv2/src
   ```
-This will create a sniffMyPacketsv2.mtz file
+This will create a sniffmypacketsv2.mtz file (and sniffmypackets.conf)

 Open Maltego, click on the Maltego Icon in the toolbar, then Import - Import Configuration

 Follow the wizard to install the transforms, entities and machine into Maltego

-All the sniffMyPacketsv2 transforms and entities are under the [SmP] headings
+All the sniffmypacketsv2 transforms and entities are under the [SmP] headings